telematics-lab/SDN-MEC-ICN-consumer-mobility/README.md

 2. Setting everything up
 Create a folder and insert the MATLAB scripts provided on Git and the Dijkstra's algorithm script.
 Then, create a subfolder named "voronoi_diagrams".
 Topology files are already provided in "topologies-N" folders, where N is the number of nodes considered in the BRITE topology files.
-Each folder stores 300 topologies, numbered in ascending order.
+Each folder stores 300 topologies files named "outsim-H", where H is an ID ranging from 1 to 300.
 Other topologies generated with the BRITE simulator may be used with this framework by adopting the same naming scheme.

 3. Using the code